-- Thoracic spine has 12 vertebrae which the ribs attach to.
-They are larger than the cervical vertebrae as they have to support more of the bodies weight.
+- The Thoracic spine has 12 vertebrae to which the ribs attach.
+They are larger than the cervical vertebrae as they have to support more of the body’s weight.

-- Lumbar spine has 5 vertebrae which make up the lower back.
+- The Lumbar spine has 5 vertebrae that make up the lower back.

-- Sacrum consists of 5 bones which are fused or stuck together and the coccyx is made up of 4 tiny bones and used to be a tail.
+- The Sacrum consists of 5 bones that are fused or stuck together and the coccyx is made up of 4 tiny bones and used to be a tail.

 Each vertebra is separated by intervertebral discs which are flexible cartilage discs.
 These allow movement in the spine and have a shock-absorbing or cushioning function as well.